Justice Dept: Republican Rep. Mo Brooks may be sued over Jan. 6 speech to Trump supporters

 Brooks had also asked for the House to intervene in the lawsuit, but earlier Tuesday the general counsel declined, saying in a letter that it was “not appropriate” to get involved in a dispute between two members.

-Swalwell, a House impeachment manager and Intelligence subcommittee chairman who sits on the Judiciary and Homeland Security committees, is also suing the president’s son Donald Trump Jr. and Rudolph W. Giuliani, neither of whom can mount a federal employee defense.
+Swalwell, a House impeachment manager and Intelligence subcommittee chairman who sits on the Judiciary and Homeland Security committees, is also suing the Trump’s son Donald Trump Jr. and attorney Rudolph W. Giuliani, neither of whom can mount a federal employee defense.
 Swalwell alleged that the four men made incendiary false claims at the Jan.
 6 rally that led directly to the violent attack on the Capitol.

 The elder Trump has not asked the Justice Department to intervene; he argues that as the former president he has “absolute immunity” from the suit.